paion-data/screwdriver-cd-sdk-python/docs/source/faq.rst

 this in the `build log <https://readthedocs.org/api/v2/build/17857935.txt>`_.
 Visit the project's Builds, click a build, and click "view raw"::

-    WARNING: autodoc: failed to import module 'rnn' from module 'screwdriver_python_sdk'; the following exception was raised:
+    WARNING: autodoc: failed to import module 'rnn' from module 'screwdriver_cd_sdk_python'; the following exception was raised:
     No module named 'matplotlib'

 To remedy the situation, we must specify that the project's dependencies to be installed.
 See